Love radio. Love music. A childhood listening to Big L, RNI, Veronica & 208.

 My first paid job in radio was acting as Head of Music for Newcastle’s Metro Radio where I introduced a then ‘revolutionary’ playlist system that rotated a very limited number of current hits and popular oldies, much to the horror of the presenters who until then had chosen their own songs.
 Metro Radio had been losing listeners but suddenly recorded the fastest growing audience of any UK commercial station (according to analyses of JICRAR data published by the IBA regulator).
 I was made redundant.
 The majority of UK commercial stations subsequently copied my playlist system.

 After stints at Voice of Peace (Israel), community cable station Radio Thamesmead and London’s Capital Radio, I was invited to join London weekend black music pirate station KISS 94 which had a huge underground following but was invisible to the wider world.
 I initiated marketing to mainstream media, campaigned for the government to offer new London radio licences and co-ordinated its second licence application.
 All three projects proved successful.
 As Programme Director, I launched the new commercial KISS 100 FM and attracted one million listeners within its first six months, the most successful UK station launch of the 1990s.
-I had also introduced EMAP (now Bauer) and the station became its first active radio investment.
-I was made redundant, then was libelled by my former boss in a national newspaper.
+I had also introduced EMAP (now Bauer) to the station, which became its first significant radio investment.
+Once the target audience had been achieved, I was made redundant, then was libelled by my former boss in a national newspaper.
 Several UK stations (notably Galaxy Radio and BBC 1Xtra) subsequently copied the format I had created and poached some of the 50 staff I had hired, trained and mentored.